IDEA AUDITION FINALS SET FOR OCTOBER 15, 2019

 The Shoals Idea Audition is a free and open to the public.
 It is designed to foster new businesses, help entrepreneurs polish their presentations, and introduce community leaders who might be instrumental in helping make their ideas a reality.
-The top scoring ideas will be awarded a $5,000 cash prize, with $2,500 and $1,000 to second and third-place winners, respectively.
+For the sixth year in a row, hopeful participants will have an opportunity to present their business ideas to a panel of area professionals, and the top scoring idea will be awarded a $5,000 cash prize, with $2,500 and $1,000 to second and third-place winners, respectively.